bridgekat/zenith/lcfstyle/README.md

-## Experiments and LCF-style verifiers
+# Experiments and LCF-style verifiers

-Most things in this folder are irrelevant to the project...?
+Most things in this folder are irrelevant to the project...